Francesco Mangano, DO, and June Goto, PhD

 Jesse Skoch, MD

-Researchers in the division have been utilizing transgenic mice with cortical neurons that express jellyfish protein that fluoresce dependent on intracellular calcium influx.
-Using high speed confocal or multiphoton microscopy, researcher monitor cell populations spatiotemporally for calcium channel changes that are indicative of neuronal firing.
+Live Brain Imaging: Researchers in the division have been utilizing transgenic mice with cortical neurons that express jellyfish protein that fluoresce dependent on intracellular calcium influx.
+Using high speed confocal or multiphoton microscopy, Dr. Jesse Skoch, MD, monitors cell populations spatiotemporally for calcium channel changes that indicate neuronal firing.
 Researchers modified a high speed microscope to allow imaging of these neurons during seizures, and are comparing this data to simultaneously acquired reflected light imaging.
-By learning how the reflected light images relate to the fluorescent images, the team hopes to then apply the reflected light imaging to detect seizures in normal, wild-type brains.
+By learning how the reflected light images relate to the fluorescent images, the team hopes to then apply the reflected light imaging to detect seizures in human patients.